 Planning to visit us soon?
-We invite you to lace up your hiking shoes, paddle through the ocean waves or sleep under the stars… You just need three days to experience some of our coastal city’s best offerings – though be warned, you’ll inevitably be craving more soon.
+We invite you to lace up your hiking shoes, paddle through the ocean waves or sleep under the stars… You need just three days to experience some of our coastal city’s best offerings – though be warned, you’ll inevitably be craving more soon.

 Below, our proposed three-day itinerary for making the most of your outdoor getaway.